ibm-cloud-docs/vpc/fl-analyze.md

 ORDER BY `packets_received` DESC LIMIT 10
 ```

 To see which vNIC received the most traffic in the last hour, use this query.
-This query counts the number of bytes sent, groups them by `target_ip`, and returns the top 5.
+This query counts the number of bytes sent, groups them by `target_ip`, and returns the first 5.

 ```
 SELECT target_ip,